CloverHealth/pycon2017/README.md

     python src/main.py generate myscenario

+You can then connect to the database to review your results as follows:

+    python src/main.py psql myscenario

 ## Performance testing

 1. Edit `conf/processors.conf.json` to select how you want to process your data (e.g. use named configuration `large-chunks`)